IDENTIFICATION AND ASSESSMENT

 In order to comply with the Texas State Plan for the Education of Gifted/Talented, students are identified for participation in the AISD Gifted and Talented Program through the use of multiple criteria that are both:

 - quantitative (ability and/or intellectual assessment, etc.) and

 - qualitative (professional recommendations and classroom performance data).

 The Texas State Plan for the Education of Gifted/Talented Students requires a minimum three measures to determine whether a student needs gifted/talented services.
 In accordance with state guidelines and in striving to be an exemplary gifted program, Alvin ISD identifies students based on criterion and norm referenced testing, intellectual assessments, and teacher recommendations.

-- Referrals are accepted on an ongoing basis for the GT program from the following: teachers, administrators, parents, counselors, peers, the student or anyone familiar with the student’s behavior, performance, or products and who is aware of characteristics of the gifted and talented.
+Gifted and talented student referrals are accepted throughout the year from the following: teachers, administrators, parents, counselors, peers, the student or anyone familiar with the student’s behavior, performance, or products and who is aware of characteristics of the gifted and talented.